Mishalzeera/the-money-manager/TESTING.md

 HTML forms are easy to brute force override, and there was nothing in place to prevent that.
 Pressing F12 and erasing HTML attributes made it possible to send bad datatypes to the database as well and bypass required fields.
-The author then wrote defensive backend code that checked if any characteristics of an entry violated tthe desired schematic, and if so would not allow the relevant functions to work.
+I then wrote defensive backend code that checked if any characteristics of an entry violated tthe desired schematic, and if so would not allow the relevant functions to work.